Neal Alexandrowicz ’99

 …is studying at the West Virginia University School of Pharmacy.

 …earned his Master’s Degree in Earth Sciences for the University of Waterloo.
 He married a fellow Allegheny graduate, Julie Hoefler, in 2002 and is now living in Manchester, NH.
 He works for Haley and Aldrich, an environmental consulting group, and she teaches 8th grade science.

 …is pursuing a Master’s Degree in Sustainability from Chatham University.
 She is currently the Specialty Conference Program Administrator for The Minerals, Metals, and Materials Society.

 Laura Wies ’01

-…is managing a farm and farmer training program: http://eatpomegranate.com/lansing-roots and http://greaterlansingfoodbank.org/programs/lansing-roots/.
-She also works in organic certification.
+…is managing a farm and farmer training program: http://eatpomegranate.com/lansing-roots and the Greater Lansing Foodbank.
+She is currently an Associate Inspection Supervisor for California Certified Organic Farmers.

 Lynn Willey ’96

 …He is a Senior Environmental Scientist at Tighe & Bond.
 He currently lives in Middletown, Connecticut.